syr-cn/SimSGT/README.md

 Authors: Zhiyuan Liu, Yaorui Shi, An Zhang, Enzhi Zhang, Kenji Kawaguchi, Xiang Wang, Tat-Seng Chua

-This repository contains the official code impementation for the paper **Rethinking Tokenizer and Decoder in Masked Graph Modeling for Molecules**.
+This repository contains the official code implementation for the paper **Rethinking Tokenizer and Decoder in Masked Graph Modeling for Molecules**.

 <p align="center">